Shopify/theme-scripts/packages/theme-a11y/README.md

 ### accessibleLinks(messages, targetLinks, prefix)

-Add a preventive message to external links and links that open to a new window.
+Add a descriptive message to external links and links that open to a new window.
-This is being used to provide better accessibility experience.

 - `messages`: Custom messages object to overwrite with keys: newWindow, external, newWindowExternal
 - `messages.newWindow` - When the link opens in a new window (e.g. `target="_blank"`)
-- `messages.external` - When the link is external (e.g. www.cnn.com)
+- `messages.external` - When the link is to a different host domain.
-- `messages.newWindowExternal` - When the link is external and opens in a new window (`<a href="http://www.shopify.com" target="_blank">Shopify</a>`)
+- `messages.newWindowExternal` - When the link is to a different host domain and opens in a new window.
 - `targetLinks`: Links selector to be targeted (Optional)
 - `prefix`: Prefix to namespace "id" of the messages